 Incorporating mindfulness as kids grow and develop can not only create a more peaceful home environment but also equips kids to deal with life’s inevitable stresses.
 Thus, practicing mindfulness with our kids is a gift that keeps on giving.
 Though the concept of mindfulness seems simple, implementing it in our lives requires some guidance or training.
 Our minds wander quite naturally, and we must train ourselves to focus.
 Here are some ways to get started with your kids:

-- Mindful breathing — Our breath is a great place to start: breathing in through the nose to a count of three, pausing, then breathing out through the mouth to a count of 3.
+The breath is a great place to begin a mindfulness practice.
+Start by breathing in through the nose to a count of three, pausing, then breathing out through the mouth to another count of three.
 Counting it out for kids in a quiet voice will help them to find the rhythm.
-Before bed is a great time to practice this calming exercise.
-Once they have mastered it, remind kids they can use it during stressful times at school or when interacting with siblings or friends.
-Additional breathing exercises can be found in Mallika Chopra’s book, Just Breathe, for kids 8 to 12.
+The bedtime routine is a great time to practice this calming exercise.
+Remind kids they can use this tool during stressful times at school or when interacting with siblings or friends.

-- Mindful observation — Sustained focus on an object or landscape in the environment can give us time to really see and appreciate the wonders in our world.
+Sustained focus on an object or landscape can give us time to really see and appreciate the wonders in our world.
 Stopping for a few quiet moments to really observe a leaf or a cloud in a relaxed manner can be calming and restorative.
 It’s the epitome of stopping to smell the roses.

-- Mindful eating — During a meal or snack, help kids practice eating mindfully.
-Start with mindful breathing, as they hold and examine the food: seeing, feeling and smelling.
-As they place it in their mouths, kids should experience the feel against their lips and then their tongue before they take a bite.
-They should chew slowly before swallowing and follow with a few more breath cycles before taking another bite.
+During a meal or snack, help kids practice eating mindfully.
+Start with mindful breathing, as they hold and examine the food: seeing, feeling, and smelling.
+Guide your child in noticing the way their meal smells and how it feels in their mouth.
+Remind them to chew slowly before swallowing, then take a few more breath cycles before the next bite.

-- Mindful walking — After a few mindful breaths with kids, go for a walk and help them focus on feeling the ground beneath their feet and the breeze against their cheeks.
-Encourage them to observe the sights, sounds and smells of their surroundings, making the walk a multisensory experience.
+After a few mindful breaths with kids, go for a walk.
+Guide them in focusing on feeling the ground beneath their feet and the breeze against their cheeks.
+Encourage them to observe the sights, sounds, and smells of their surroundings, making the walk a multisensory experience.
 Help them to focus on how their body feels as their legs reach out: energized, lengthened, connected to the Earth.

 Skills for a Lifetime